garmolin/knowledge-center/pages/documents/Messaging Channels/Connectors/line-connector.md

 LiveEngage is now seamlessly integrated into Line, offering your brand the opportunity to tap into the millions of consumers connecting on it.
 Set up is easy and allows your agents to create ongoing connections with valuable customers right away; to onboard Line to your account, please contact your LivePerson account team.

 ## Why use Line to connect with your consumers?
+Testing PR

 * **Direct access to the millions of consumers** — There are more than 217 million monthly active users on Line.
 Be where your customers are and start connecting with them on the channel of their choice.
 * **Line application available for every smartphone** — The Line app is accessible to every one of your customers, whether they’re using iOS or Android.